- What is Injection Molding

 What is Injection Molding

-Today, injection molding is one of the most widely used methods for fabricating plastic products.
+Today, injection molding is one of the most widely used ways for building plastic products.
 It allows a plastic part to be made entirely from a single cycle.
-Elastomers, duroplast, and elastomers can all be used with it.
+Elastomers, duroplast, and elastomers can all be used .

 A History of Injection Molding

-Injection molding processing began in the nineteenth century when its earliest parts were rather simple, and the molding process had no automation.
+Injection molding processing began in the nineteenth century when its earliest parts were so simple, and the molding process had no automation at all.
 The main substances used were duroplast and elastomer, with the latter being molded, shredded or soaked.

-Injection molding of plastic parts has become more efficient due to the development of injection molding machines.
-The emergence of electronic control systems and later the microprocessor made it possible to manufacture mass-produced plastic items at even higher levels of automation.
+Injection molding of plastic parts has become more profit due to the development of injection molding machines.
+The emergence of electronic control systems and later the microprocessor made it possible to craft mass-produced plastic items at even higher levels of automation.

 injection Molding in the Beginning